UPDATED MAR 25, 2020

-Located at the corner of Fifth Avenue and Shadyside Avenue, Mellon Park is a great place to stop as you’re driving through Shadyside.
-The Walled Garden underwent a restoration of several years and was completed in June 2010.
+Located at the corner of Fifth and Shady, Mellon Park is a great place to stop as you’re driving through Shadyside.
+The Walled Garden underwent a restoration that was completed in June 2010.
 Since the update, the park has been offering events throughout the summer, including live classical music.
 Not interested in Beethoven?
 Don’t worry — you can schedule your own private events here, too!

 From horseback riding to snowmobiling, this state park offers just about any outdoor activity you can think of.
 Raccoon Creek is also the perfect place for a peaceful hike through the woods or a family camping trip.
 No matter the season, you'll stay busy whether you're here for one day or one week.

 This 1,100-acre park is great for field trips because it’s actually a working farm.
 That’s right — there are cows, pigs, goats, horses, and more.
 There’s even a milk house and a duck pond!
 While the park is extremely educational, you can stop by just to enjoy the trails, picnic shelters, and water spray park on those hot summer days.

 Deer Lakes is known for its three spring-fed lakes, which provide year-round fishing opportunities—it’s a fisherman’s paradise.
 This park also sits on one of the highest points in Allegheny County, allowing for picture-perfect views of the stars and planets.
 In fact, visitors can take a “tour of the sky” throughout the year!